IceLama/TheReviewsScraping/README.md

 # TheReviewsScraping
-Scraping  reviews from the site Trustpilot
+Scraping and analysing reviews of WesternUnion for the last couple months.
+Reviews taken from trustpilot.com